 Records

 All records created or received by Weber County in accordance with Weber CARES shall be County records and governed by Utah’s Government Records Access and Management Act.
 Applicants submitting financial records and other documents may choose to file a written claim of business confidentiality.
 A form template shall be made available as part of the application materials.

-Small businesses that receive a grant through Weber CARES shall agree to retain documentation related to any uses of the funds, including but not limited to invoices, sales, receipts, and payroll expenses.

 Audit